Global anthropogenic temperature change

 change their energy and pitch angles; as a result particle precipitations might

 occur.
-I conclude by
+I conclude by suggesting that the

-to enlightening the world of climate science on those very impacts.
+enlightening the world of climate science on those very impacts.
 In support of my findings (low R value for

 total energy consumed which is tantamount to CO2 emitted), Avakyan (2013)